jlengstorf/lengstorf.com/content/drafts/make-the-right-thing-the-easy-thing.md

 4. **Make it hard to procrastinate.** To keep myself from going off-task, I kill all notifications and [turn on FocusTime](https://www.rescuetime.com/rp/jlengstorf/focustime) so that I can't even _load_ Facebook, let alone use it to put off doing work.[^nuclear]

 [^nuclear]:
-    Or, if you want to get _really_ serious, you can [schedule distraction-free time in advance](https://zapier.com/app/editor/template/5874?selected_apis=RescueTimeDevAPI,ScheduleAPI) — I've taken to calling this approach [Nate's Nuclear Mode](https://nategreen.org/TKTK/).
+    Or, if you want to get _really_ serious, you can [schedule distraction-free time in advance](https://zapier.com/app/editor/template/5874?selected_apis=RescueTimeDevAPI,ScheduleAPI) — what Nate and I have started calling [Nuclear Mode](https://nategreen.org/self-discipline/).

 ## How Will You Make the Right Thing the Easy Thing?